-Notice how, in the course of the story, yang develops.
+Notice how, in the course of the story, yang developed.

-It begins as teeth, which suggest the instinctual hunger to take what is needed.
+It began as teeth, which suggest the instinctual hunger to take what is needed.
 Without that assertive hunger we cannot feed ourselves and we cannot live.

-Then it becomes penis, or the drive to connect and to penetrate the other.
+Then it became penis, or the drive to connect and to penetrate the other.

-Then it appears as heart which means feeling discrimination.
+Then it appeared as heart which means feeling discrimination.

-Then yang becomes mental discrimination and mental creation.
+Then yang became mental discrimination and mental creation.